pharmpy/pharmpy/docs/modeling.rst

 Transit compartments
 ====================

-Transit compartments can be added or removed using the same function.
+Transit compartments can be added or removed using the :py:func:`pharmpy.modeling.set_transit_compartments` function.

 .. jupyter-execute::